-The Master of Education, Educational Leadership Program is designed for candidates who wish to prepare for school leadership in the areas of School Principal, Instructional Leader, At-Risk Director/Coordinator, or Athletic/Activities Director.
+The Master of Education, Educational Leadership Program is designed for candidates who wish to prepare for school leadership in the areas of School Principal and Instructional Leadership.
+(Instructional Leadership includes emphasis tracks in Reading Specialist, Gifted Certification, and Instructional Coaching.)
 An undergraduate degree with Teacher certification in one or more areas, plus teaching experience is required as a prerequisite.

 The M.Ed., Educational Leadership courses are designed to meet the Interstate School Leaders Licensure Consortium Standards.
 The coursework is foundational, theoretical, applicable, and uses a common language for results aligned to a standards-based approach for determining performance levels.
 The courses are primarily designed for students who are currently working in the field of education and desire advancement in their careers.

 Note: The school principal certificate program, special reading certificate, and gifted certificate is for Missouri certification only.

 Online disclaimer: Columbia College is currently in the process of seeking approval to offer the Master of Education in Educational Leadership in certain states.
 The degree is currently not available in all states.
 Please see the state authorization website for specific details.

 Students who reside outside of Missouri and plan to enroll in the Principal Track are responsible for verifying that the program meets requirements for licensure as a principal in their state.

 Master of Arts in Teaching degree checklist

 For the Master of Arts in Teaching program, Columbia College and the education faculty have endorsed national certification of teachers and have adopted the core proposals of the National Board for Professional Teaching Standards as goals of the program.
 When conducting best practice, teachers: